 How Much Xanthan Gum Should You Use?

-When it comes to xanthan gum, a little goes a long day.
+When it comes to xanthan gum, a little goes a long way.
 Similar to how baking powder is used in small amounts, only a small amount of xanthan gum is needed to help your recipes bind.
 Most recipes require just a tablespoon or less of the powder, which means that a bag of xanthan gum will typically last you a long time.
 Though xanthan gum may sound like an exotic ingredient, it can often be found in that baking section of your local grocery store and can be purchased online.
-Additionally, many pre-made gluten free flour blends like our Gluten Free All Purpose Baking Flour contain xanthan gum already, meaning that you won't have to purchase it separately.
+Additionally, many pre-made gluten free flour blends like our Gluten Free 1-to-1 Baking Flour contain xanthan gum already, meaning that you won't have to purchase it separately.

 Xanthan Gum and Baking Powder